-Nursing visits are for patients and/or carers receiving training, or patients unable to undertake the procedures to administer parenteral nutrition themselves.
-The framework only covers nursing for the provision of home parenteral nutrition and necessary central venous catheter care.
+The NHS funds HPN nursing, not the homecare company.
+Nursing visits are for patients and/or carers receiving training, or patients unable to administer parenteral nutrition themselves.
+The framework only covers nursing for the provision of HPN and necessary central venous catheter care.
 Other duties, for example the administration of drugs not on the framework, are included if they coincide with an HPN related visit.
-Although an initial nursing allowance of 28 hours is given for patients/carers undergoing training, there is no limit for how long someone may receive nursing as long as there is a clinical indication for it to continue.
+An initial nursing allowance of up to 28 hours is given for patients/carers undergoing training, and NHS England need to be informed if patients require more than 28 hours, plus the reason for the ongoing nursing support.
+There must be a clinical indication for nursing.